How indigenous communities in Ecuador fight to preserve the Amazon rainforest

 Without our territory we are nothing.

 “Winning the lawsuit was a very important step forward in the battle for our rights.
-We finally got some recognition from the state for our cause.
-However, the battle is not over.
-The decision was appealed before a provincial court, which could reverse the decision.
-So, we will have to continue our fight.”
+We finally got some recognition from the state for our cause.”

 Strengthening the community

-Right now, Hivos and its partners are supporting the Waorani in their preparations for the upcoming court case.
-We also help Alianza Ceibo share their successes with other indigenous organizations in the Amazon who face the same threats.
+Right now, Hivos and its partners work with Alianza Ceibo to share their successes with other indigenous organizations in the Amazon who face the same threats.
 At the same time, Alianza Ceibo is exploring other ways to protect and develop their territory.
 Renewable energy sources have been installed and rain water is being collected for drinking water.
 They are also examining if chocolate can be sustainably produced and if eco-tourism can be developed.
 All these activities would make the communities stronger and less vulnerable targets of the oil companies.

 Ultimately, Hernan’s goal is to keep the history of his community alive.